 So let us help you find the best,

-they'll treat you as an honoured guest.
+they'll treat you as an honored guest.

 Grand Café Orient

 The Grand Café Orient is the only café in the world built and designed in the unique cubist style.
 Located on the first floor of the famous House of the Black Madonna, it first opened in 1912 but closed 10 years later when cubism fell out of fashion.
-Since its reopening in 2005, it is a favourite with locals, serving very good coffee and well known for its excellent service.
+Since its reopening in 2005, it is a favorite with locals, serving very good coffee and well known for its excellent service.
 We love visiting for its fine detailing, from the brass chandeliers to the cubist style furniture.
 Its location off the Old Town Square also makes it a great place for lunch after spending the morning wandering around the Old Town and Jewish Quarter.

 Address: Ovocný trh 569/19, 110 00 Praha 1-Staré Město, Czech Republic

 For those looking for a cozy café and a good dose of chocolate goodness, the Choco Café on Betlémské náměstí is a fantastic pit stop between visiting the Old Town Square and Charles Bridge.
 It’s slightly off the beaten path location (literally one street away from the busiest tourist street in Prague!) means it’s not jam-packed full of tourists and its prices are reasonable.
 Plus it serves the BEST (and we don’t mean this lightly) Chocolate Cheesecake or Chocolate Cake in the whole of the city!
 Trust us, we’ve tried A LOT!

 Address: Betlémské náměstí 7, 110 00 Praha 1-Staré Město, Czech Republic